OutSystems/docs-bestpractices/src/development/components/forge-components-best-practices.md

 Make sure the component's **description**:

-* Isn't an one-liner description
+* Isn't a one-liner description
-* Includes why it was built
+* Includes why you build it
 * Explains the issue the component is trying to solve
 * Showcases features worth of notice
 * Includes used libraries URL, API version, and references to external resources.